-• All entries are to be team entries and must consist of current school students (Young people enrolled in a school or young people enrolled in a secondary school certificate/program and under 20 years of age as at 31 December).

-- Team members do not have to all come from the same school.
-They could be part of a scout, church, or other community group, however they must all be current school students and be covered by the group's insurance.
-Where nonschool teams have riders from other schools participating in Energy Breakthrough, they must have written approval from the Principal of the school. - Classification for schools entering the A1 and A2 classes will include the TOTAL school enrolment, not the Primary component of a school.
-This classification will be made by the organisers using information published on each school's website and the MySchools website.
+- All entries are to be team entries and must consist of current school students (Young people enrolled in a school or young people enrolled in a secondary school certificate/program and under 20 years of age as at 31 December). - Classification for schools entering the A1 and A2 classes will include the TOTAL school enrolment, not the Primary component of a school.
+This classification will be made by the organisers using information published on each school's website and the MySchools website. - Only school-based teams or teams representing educational institutions will be permitted to enter.